-The Financial Workbook is an Excel spreadsheet that can be downloaded from the online grant portal and summarizes key financials within the organization.
-Follow the steps outlined in the first tab to complete the Workbook.
+The Financial Workbook is an Excel document that can be downloaded from within the online application and summarizes key financials within the organization.
+Follow the steps outlined in the first tab of the template to complete the Workbook.

 b.
-Required for Level 1 (operating revenues up to \$1,000,000) - IRS Form 990 or Form 990- EZ for the organization's fiscal year ending 2023.
+Required for Level 1 (operating revenues up to \$1 million): IRS Form 990 or Form 990-EZ for the organization's fiscal year ending 2024.

-If your organization's fiscal year ended 12/31/2023, you may attach the following in place of a completed Form 990 or Form 990-EZ:
+If the organization's fiscal year ended 12/31/2024, you may attach the following in place of a completed Form 990 or Form 990-EZ:

 - i.
-Draft of Form 990 or Form 990-EZ for fiscal year ending 12/31/2023 OR financial statements (balance sheet and income statement) as of 12/31/2023; AND - ii.
+Draft of Form 990 or Form 990-EZ for fiscal year ending 12/31/2024 OR financial statements (balance sheet and income statement) as of 12/31/2024; AND - ii.
 Documentation of IRS Extension Form

-Required for Level 2 and 3 (operating revenues over \$1,000,000) - Independent Audit for the organization's fiscal year ending 2023.
+Required for Level 2 and 3 (operating revenues over \$1 million): Independent Audit for the organization's fiscal year ending 2024.

-Note, applicants with operating revenue over \$1,000,000 that do not submit the required Independent Audit will be reviewed as a Level 1 applicant.
+Note, applicants with operating revenue over \$1 million that do not submit the required Independent Audit will be reviewed as a Level 1 applicant.

 - c.
-Financial Statements (balance sheet and income statement) - as of April or May 2024 AND - as of 12/31/2023 OR six months after your organization's fiscal year end. - d.
+Financial Statements (balance sheet and income statement) - as of April or May 2025 AND - as of 12/31/2024 OR six months after your organization's fiscal year end. - d.
 Organization Budget Notes/Scenarios (Optional)